IPM Partnership Grants

 Public and private institutions or organizations, businesses, commodity groups, and private individuals are eligible to apply.
 Project Directors (PDs) must reside in the Northeast.
 Co-PDs may be from outside the region.

 Note: In order to receive funding, award recipients will need to meet criteria fulfilling Cornell University and Federal government requirements (see example subaward agreement and subcontractor questionnaire), and must have a Dun & Bradstreet (D-U-N-S) number.
 Applicants should therefore review these requirements to ensure they will be able to meet the criteria, if funded.

 The Northeastern IPM Center began funding projects through the IPM Partnership Grants Program in 2004.
 The Center has primary responsibility for administering this program and writes the Request for Applications (RFA) with input from regional stakeholders.

-- Grants manager: If you have questions about the program, contact Linda Madeo.
+- Grants manager: For questions about the program, contact Jana Hexter.

 - Technical support: If you need help submitting proposals or reports online, contact Kevin Judd.

-- Requests for Applications: If you would like to receive notice of RFA releases, sign up to receive our e-mail news.
+- Requests for Applications: Sign up to receive updates via our email news.

 Request for Applications (RFA)

 Applications are submitted via the Center’s online grants database system.
 The complete RFA and forms required for your application are provided there.
 You must create an account or login to the system to submit a proposal.
 For a quick introduction to setting up an account and submitting a proposal online, please view these tutorial videos.

 The application period for this RFA has closed as of 5:00 p.m.
 (EST) on November 15, 2018.